weroro-sk/apricity-micro-cache/CONTRIBUTING.md

 thank you!

 Please try to be as detailed as possible in your report.
-Include specific information about the environment – version of PHP, etc, and steps required to reproduce the issue.
+Include specific information about the environment – version of PHP, etc. and steps required to reproduce the issue.

 ### Pull Requests